You want to know how to write a book, but you’re not sure where to start.

 There are two generally accepted types of authors.

-Authors who plan every detail of a story in advance and know exactly how it will end.
+Some authors plan every detail of a story in advance and know precisely how it will end.

 They draft meticulous outlines before they do any actual writing.
 You could call them Plotters who plan every detail.

-Then there are authors who often say that they let their characters lead them through the story.
+Then there are authors who often say they let their characters lead them through the story.

 It is a highly creative method and has been a successful strategy for many authors.

-Perhaps you could call them Flyers as they really do fly by the seat of their pants.
+Perhaps you could call them Pantsters, as they really do fly by the seat of their pants.

-But even the Flyers need a basis from where to start.
-An idea, and a rough outline as to how the story will develop.
+But even the Pantsters need a base from which to start: an idea and a rough outline of how the story will develop.

 Many writers start by writing only the chapter titles.